preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: edit-taxonomy-preview.png

-The information shown is the Summary from the connected page.
-The user can click READ MORE to go to the page, for the full information.
+In this example, the information shown is the Summary from the connected page.
+The user can click READ MORE to go to the page.

 To edit the mapping, click the icon to the right: